Casey Affleck Grapples With His #MeToo Moment In New Interview

 Advertisement

-Affleck admitted his behaviour allowed for an unprofessional environment for which he apologised, and now he’s ready to make changes moving forward — ones that will hopefully help the entire industry.
+Affleck admitted his behavior allowed for an unprofessional environment for which he apologized, and now he’s ready to make changes moving forward — ones that will hopefully help the entire industry.

 “In this business women have been underrepresented and underpaid and objectified and diminished and humiliated and belittled in a bazillion ways and just generally had a mountain of grief thrown at them forever,” he said.
 “And no one was really making too much of a fuss about it, myself included, until a few women with the kind of courage and wisdom to stand up and say, ‘You know what?
 Enough is enough.’”

-While he cedes the majority of the conversation to the women who are already leading it with organisations like Time’s Up, Affleck stresses he’s here to help.
+While he cedes the majority of the conversation to the women who are already leading it with organizations like Time’s Up, Affleck stresses he’s here to help.

 “I know just enough to know that in general I need to keep my mouth shut and listen and try to figure out what’s going on,” he added.
 “And be a supporter and a follower in the little, teeny tiny ways that I can.”